 Our advice is:

 If it seems too good to be true then it generally is....we have yet to hear of a genuine high-earning piecework or home assembly job on the web.
-If you are seeking this kind of work, you are far more likely to find it by contacting local employers, asking around local businesses or contacting your job centre.
+If you are seeking piece work from home in the UK, you are far more likely to find it by contacting local employers, asking around local businesses or contacting your job centre.
 It will likely pay minimum wage rather than high earnings but at least you shouldn't lose money on the deal.

-If you do send any money despite what you've read - be prepared to write it off! - Caveat Emptor (Let the buyer beware).
+If you do send any money despite what you've read above - be prepared to write it off!

 Finally - it's piece work or piecework - not peace work!